gandallab/devBrain_xQTL/code/04-QTL/readme.md

 - `Snakefile`:
 ```
 rules:
+GENESIS
-- From split_chr_prep_vcf to pca_plots_by_group: run GENESIS for ancestry PCA, and ancestry-aware kinship estimation
+    - From split_chr_prep_vcf to pca_plots_by_group: refer to ABCD_GWAS Snakefile, running GENESIS for ancestry PCA, and ancestry-aware kinship estimation
-- make_apex_kin_mat: convert pcrelate RData to kinship sparse matrix for apex, refer to apex documentation for format details
+APEX OLS mapping
     - factor: generating covarites file from known factors and expression factor analysis implemented in apex.
 (Note: in current version of apex, if a kin matirix is included, eFA will have to be modeled as fixed effects.
 If no kin/grm included, eFA still can only be modeled as fixed effects.
 To model inferred factors as random effects, use --epcs $num_factor and --cov $file_with_known_factor_only)
+    - cis_ols
+APEX LMM mapping with kin
+    - make_apex_kin_mat: convert pcrelate RData to kinship sparse matrix for apex, refer to apex documentation for format details
     - cis_lmm_kin: cis-eQTL mapping, mixed ancestry data, lmm with kin as random effects
     - cis_lmm_dtss_kin: specify an alpha for dtss weight
-- cis_ols
+APEX LMM mapping with grm
     - make_apex_grm_mat
     - cis_lmm_grm
     - cis_lmm_dtss_grm
 ```